NLO observables for QCD-like theories and application to pion dark matter: NLO LECs for the theory

 In total, there are 6 parameters to fit.
 They are the two parameters of the LO Lagrangian: $B_{0} m_u$ (from $M^2=B_{0}m_{u}\left( 1+r\right)$) and $F$, as well as the 4 linear combinations of the LECs: $\tilde{L}_{1}$, $\tilde{L}_{2}$, $\tilde{L}_{3}$, $\tilde{L}_{4}$.
 Let us anticipate that the fully non-relativistic $2\to2$ cross section for the mass-degenerate case averaged over all different scattering channels only depends on the same linear combination of LECs as $a_0^{MS}$, which will allow us to use the estimated values of LECs for the dark matter phenomenology in \sec\ref{sec:Sp4.Applications}.

 We performed a Bayesian fit using Markov Chain Monte Carlo (MCMC) sampling to explore the posterior distributions of the model parameters.
 The sampling was carried out with the \texttt{emcee} package \cite{Foreman-Mackey:2012any}.
 Both datasets from~\cite{Kulkarni:2022bvh} and \cite{Dengler:2024maq} include significant uncertainties in the horizontal axis variables, specifically, the PCAC mass ratio $r$ and the dimensionless ratio $M_\pi/F_\pi$.
 Therefore, in our Bayesian analysis, the true values of $r$ and $M_\pi/F_\pi$ corresponding to each individual data point were treated as latent variables and marginalized over.
 This approach ensures that uncertainties in both the dependent and independent variables are properly propagated.
 The likelihood function for each dataset was assumed to be Gaussian.
 In the case of the scattering length data from Ref.~\cite{Dengler:2024maq}, where asymmetric errors are reported, we conservatively adopted the larger of the two uncertainties as an effective symmetric error.
 This allowed us to model the likelihood using a standard Gaussian form.
 For all the linear combinations of LECs, we assumed Gaussian priors centered at zero with a standard deviation of $10$.
+This choice is motivated by the observed size of the QCD NLO LECs, which are of order $ L_i^r \sim \mathcal{O}(1)/(16\pi^2)$ \cite{Scherer:2012xha}.
 We have verified that the fit results are robust under moderate variations of this prior width.
 For the parameters $F$ and $B_0 m_u$ we adopted uniform priors over the interval $\left[ 0,0.1\right]$ in the units of inverse lattice spacing.